Skip to main content

 How to Set a Marketing Budget for Digital Campaigns

-In marketing, the adage is you have to "pay to play."
-And businesses are taking this more seriously than ever.
-In fact, marketing spending is slated to hit nearly 13% of overall revenue in 2025.
+In marketing, you have to “pay to play.”
+Businesses are taking this seriously, with marketing spending projected to hit nearly 13% of revenue by 2025.

-A marketing budget begins with understanding your business goals, or how you want to grow — and your audience goals, or who you're trying to reach.
+A marketing budget starts with knowing what you want to achieve and who you need to reach.

 Marketing Budget Settling Goals-min